-Let $a$ be an integer $\geq 3$ that is different from $b+1$. ( Note $a\not=b+1$ is automatically true if $b$ is $\infty$.)
-Using a method similar to that in the proof of Lemma \ref{separabletreewitharbbranching}, we may take $\n=(N, d, p)$ to be a separable model of $\rbRT_r$ with the following properties: (1) for all $x$ in $N$, the number of branches in $N$ at $x$ is $1$ or $2$ or $a$; (2) $N$ has a single branch at its base point $p$; and (3) $N$ has a single branch at some point $y$, where $d^{\n}(p, y)=\frac{r}{2}$.
-To get single branches at 2 points with a given distance as required here, instead of starting the construction with the $\R$-tree $\R$ as in the proof of Lemma \ref{separabletreewitharbbranching}, start with the interval $[0, \frac{r}{2}]\subseteq \R$, and in subsequent steps always exclude $0$ and $\frac{r}{2}$ from the sets of points where rays are added.
+Let $a$ be an integer $\geq 3$ that is different from $b+1$. ( Note that $a\not=b+1$ is automatically true if $b$ is $\infty$.)
+Using a method similar to that in the proof of Lemma \ref{separabletreewitharbbranching}, we may take $\n=(N, d, p)$ to be a separable model of $\rbRT_r$ with the following properties: (1) for all $x$ in $N$, the number of branches in $N$ at $x$ is $1$ or $2$ or $a$; (2) $N$ has a single branch at its base point $p$; and (3) $N$ has a single branch at some point $y$, where $d^{\n}(p, y)={r}/{2}$.
+To get single branches at 2 points with a given distance as required here, proceed as in the proof of Lemma \ref{separabletreewitharbbranching}, starting with the interval $[0, {r}/{2}]\subseteq \R$ instead of $\R$, and in subsequent steps always exclude $0$ and ${r}/{2}$ from the sets of points where rays are added.

 Now consider an arbitrary $\M \in \mathcal{K}$, and denote the base point of $\M$ by $q$.
-Scale the metric on $\M$ down by a factor of 2, resulting in an $L_r$-structure with a radius of $\frac{r}{2}$.
-We construct a larger $\R$-tree $\M^*$ by amalgamating the scaled-down $\M$ and $\n$ in the way that identifies $q$ and $y$; we will denote this point of $M^*$ by $qy$.
+Scale the metric on $M$ down by a factor of 2, resulting in an $L_r$-structure with a radius of ${r}/{2}$.
+We construct a larger $\R$-tree $M^*$ by amalgamating the scaled-down $M$ and $\n$ in the way that identifies $q$ and $y$; we will denote this point of $M^*$ by $qy$.
 We take the base point of $\M^*$ to be the base point $p$ of $\n$.
 The radius of $\M^*$ is $r$, because the radius of $\n$ was $r$, and by our amalgamation construction, for every point $x\in M^*$ residing in the scaled down copy of $M$,

 which attains its maximum value $r$ as $x$ ranges over the scaled down copy of $M$.